The ugly but necessary truth

 $5 – The designer sell-out

-There are some websites which offer logo design for the sheer unbelievable price of $5.
+There are some websites that offer logo design for the sheer unbelievable price of $5.
 They promise you experienced designers, custom design work, a price that’s less than the supermarket brand nail polish you bought yesterday and this all in less than 24 hrs.
 Too good to be true?
-Right!
-If you’re attracted by this price, I want you to think about what this involves.
+Right?
 Let’s assume your designer works for $10 an hour.
-That is exactly what you might have earned at your student job working for a fast food chain. $5 would mean 30 minutes of hard work and for your designer, this means he has 30 minutes to read your inquiry, come up with an idea, create your logo and send you the files.
+That is exactly what you might have earned at your student job working for a fast-food chain. $5 would mean 30 minutes of hard work and for your designer, this means he has 30 minutes to read your inquiry, come up with an idea, create your logo and send you the files.
 You can now imagine what kind of logo design you will get for this price.

 $10 to $300 – The template creator

 Templates can be a good decision if you are okay with a design that is not custom made for your business.
-Most templates can be changed in color and you can add your own text.
+You can customize most premade logos with your brand color and add your own text.
 If you’re not sure you can make changes yourself, you will also find pre-made logos, which the designer will adjust to your needs.
-The price varies as does the quality but if you are prepared to invest some time in searching, you can come up with something really good for an affordable price.
+The price varies as does the quality but if you do your research, you can come up with something really good for an affordable price.

 I don’t want to scare you with this price but if you’re working with a prestigious agency the price can be that high.
 For this price, however, you get a custom logo, tailor-made for your brand.
-There’s a lot of work involved as you have read in the list above and this work needs to be paid.
+There’s a lot of work involved as you have read in the list above and this is what you pay your designer for.
 The designer and you will work together.
 He will research the market, get an idea of your audience and your vision and transform this into your logo.
-This is something you can’t achieve with premade design.
-Most freelance designers today offer branding packages including a logo + submarks, icons, brand board etc. Prices for these are around $1500.
+This is something you can’t achieve with a premade design.
+Most freelance designers today offer branding packages including a logo + submarks, icons, brand board, etc. Prices for these are around $1500.

 You get what you pay